 Against aggro, the early game tempo is key.
 Prioritize control of the board state in all of your decisions and fight hard to establish a stable footing.
 Trade efficiently, but be aware of your life total at all times.
 Even at 1 mana, Righteous Protector can put up an irritating roadblock for aggressive decks.
 Once you’ve stuck some Murlocs in play, your synergistic mechanics should be enough to carry you over the finish line.
 Coldlight Seer and Gentle Megasaur, especially, can help keep your minions on the table.

 Timing of Sunkeeper Tarim is critical.
-Though you run the risk of buffing opposing minions, it can often take three 3/3’s to take out the Tol’vir.
+Though you run the risk of buffing opposing minions, it can often take three 3/3’s to take out the 3/7 Taunt.
 Look for opportunities to make value trades and then rebuff your minions with the 6-mana Legendary.
+Tarim is also your “desperate play” if you fall behind on the board, but not behind enough to completely lose the game.
+E.g. playing a small minion or two + Tarim against 2-3 opposing minions can be good enough – even if you buff your opponent’s small stuff, the 3/7 Taunt might still be enough to block them (as long as they don’t have some sort of buff, or direct removal).

 When it comes to the Discover picks, prioritize options that lock down the board.